 Starting back to when I first ever travelled overseas this is my first blog post that is about my trip to Bali in 2015.
 I had always wanted to go Bali since it’s near Australia.
-I used to hear how people who had travelled to Bali had loved going there for relaxation, shopping, the beaches, tours, nightclubs and the low cost price of alcohol!
-It was one of those destinations that you could go to and spend less then you think as nothing is expensive as how it is back at home.
+I used to hear how people who had travelled to Bali had loved going there for relaxation, shopping, beaches, tours, nightclubs and the low cost price of alcohol.
+It was one of those destinations that you could go to and spend less than you think as nothing is expensive as how it is compared to back home.
 Once going to Bali and staying there for two weeks I had the opportunity to be able to fulfil everything within my stay.
-It was a amazing experience for my first time travelling overseas and I had caught the travel bug of wanting to forever travel!
+It was an amazing experience for my first time travelling overseas and I had caught the travel bug of wanting to forever travel!
 I would like to provide you with some details as to what you should know if you intend on travelling to Bali.

-Bali is a island and the province of Indonesia, the flight to Bali from Melbourne is 6 hours.
+Bali is an island and the province of Indonesia, the flight to Bali from Melbourne is 6 hours.

 The most common languages that people speak in Bali are Indonesian, Balinese and English.

 The currency in Bali is the IDR Indonesian Rupiah.

 What to know

 - Make sure that you bring cash with you on your flight to Bali, you’ll need $50 AUD per person for a 30 day entry visa to be paid on arrival at Denpasar airport

 - Do not let anyone take carry your suitcase at the airport as the people who do that will charge you money

 - If you are looking to exchange money in Bali use only authorised money changers with proper offices and always ask for a receipt